Pregnancy life changes in week 25

 They may also get excited by other sounds too, and you may well experience them having a bit of a boogie to some sounds – could be as apparent as the Hoover or car engine.
 However, music is one thing that might get them into the groove too.
 At this stage, you should be talking and singing to your baby because they are listening.
 You could also read to them too.

-Your baby measures around 13 1/2 inches from the head to the heels.
+Your baby at 25 weeks measures around 13 1/2 inches from the head to the heels.
 His/her weight will be nearly 1 1/2 pounds, and this is nothing more than an average rutabaga.
 However, she’s beginning to replace her long, slim look for some baby fat.
 When this fat gets filled, her wrinkled skin will start to smooth out, and she’ll begin to appear more and more like a newborn.
 She’s also developing more hair – and if you could see it, you’d be able to observe its colour and texture.

-How Big is Your Baby This Week?
+How Big is Your Baby at Week 25?

 When you reach the twenty-fifth week, your baby will be the size of acorn squash.
 He’s growing a firm grasp, and now he will be able to grab the umbilical cord.
 He will also be able to stick out his tongue!